Siamese–Vietnamese War (1833–1834): Battle of Smaong

 Oknha Chakrey Long the Cambodian commander, who had fled to Ba Phnum, met with Oknha Yumreach Hu, another Cambodian commander who had been organizing local resistance in Southeastern Cambodia, rallying local Khmer irregulars from Ba Phnum, Tbong Khmum, Prey Veng, Rumduol and Romeas Heak to form guerilla forces against the Siamese.
 Two Cambodian commanders, Chakrey Long and Yumreach Hu, then hold their position at Prey Veng against the Siamese.

 Chaophraya Nakhon Ratchasima and Phraya Ratchanikul, who had led the Siamese troops from Ba Phnum to Saigon, were ambushed by the Cambodian resistance force under Oknhas Chakrey Long and Yumreach Ho at Smaong (Phumi Smaong, Svay Antor, Prey Veng province).
 The two Siamese commanders then realized that the main Siamese forces had already retreated.
 Siamese commanders Nakhon Ratchasima and Ratchanikul returned to the Mekong but found that all boats to cross the river had vanished and so they cut down some Cambodian wooden houses to build a pontoon bridge to cross.
 Internal dissent caused Phraya Nakhon Sawan, a Siamese commander, to leave the army group and marched northwards along the Mekong towards Laos, during which they were massacred by the pursuing Cambodians.
 Chaophraya Nakhon Ratchasima and Phraya Ratchanikul eventually crossed the Mekong retreated towards Kampong Svay.

 Vietnamese offensives

+Letter from Saigon Command Staff official Nguyễn Văn Trọng (阮文仲) to Emperor Minh Mạng on the military situation in the Mekong Delta and the death of general Trần Văn Năng (陳文能).
+April 3, 1834.
+Vietnamese State Archive.

 In February 1834, the Vietnamese generals in Cambodia Trương Minh Giảng and Lê Đại Cương, proposed to Minh Mạng about the defense of Cambodia, An Giang and Hà Tiên provinces;